 7. Eat or Have Evening Drinks at the Zanzibar Serena Inn

-The Zanzibar Serena Inn is generally regarded as the best hotel in Stone Town.
+The Zanzibar Serena Inn is generally regarded as one of the two best hotels in Stone Town.

 Though you might not stay here, it’s worth a visit for its beautiful Ocean views, good food, and nightly live Taarab music.